SteveBenton6/garden_tips_full-stack/README.md

 ### Unfixed Bugs

-- When a piece of Feedback is edited - the existing Feedback score is not presented in the form (athough cleaerly visible on the page).
-This view to be further enhanced to include the urrent feedback score in the edit form.
+- When a piece of Feedback is edited - the existing Feedback score is not presented in the form (athough clearly visible on the page).
+This view to be further enhanced to include the current feedback score in the edit form.
-- The Garden Tip Image Sizes alter the Home Page view.
-Additional styling code to be developed to manage the image sizes (and whether Portrait r Landscape) displayed in the Home Page view of Grsening Tips.
+- The Garden Tip image sizes alter the Home Page view.
+Additional styling code to be developed to manage the image sizes (and whether Portrait or Landscape) displayed in the Home Page view of Gardening Tips.

 ## Deployment